apitable/apitable/README.md

 >
 > If you'd like to run your own copy of APITable or contribute to development then this is the place for you.
 >
-> If you want to use APITable online then you don't need to run this code, we offer a hosted version of the app at [APITable.com](https://apitable.com)
+> If you want to use APITable online then you don't need to run this code, we offer a hosted version of the app at [APITable.com](https://apitable.com) which optimized for global accelerator.